Tyler O'Neill Preview, Player Props: Cardinals vs. Mets

-On Friday, Tyler O'Neill (hitting .167 in his past 10 games) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals, including Tyler O'Neill and his .486 slugging percentage over his past 10 games, battle starter Kodai Senga and the New York Mets at Busch Stadium, Saturday at 7:15 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Mets.
+He racked up two hits (going 2-for-3 with a double) in his last game against the Mets.

 Tyler O'Neill Game Info & Props vs. the Mets